NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Parsley-flat leaf variety.
 Note smooth, broad, coriander like leaves.
 Photo: Wheeler

-Mitsuba (Cryptotaenia japonica) is a garnish herb used in Japan and China as an alternative to parsley.
-It has a similar flavor and appearance to that of European flat-leaf parsley.
+In Japan and China, Mitsuba (Cryptotaenia japonica) serves as a garnish herb, offering an alternative to parsley.
+Mitsuba shares a similar flavor and appearance to European flat-leaf parsley.

 Health Benefits of Parsley

-1. Parsley is one of the low calorific herbs.
-100 g of fresh leaves carry just 36 calories.
-Additionally, its leaves hold zero cholesterol and fat but are rich in antioxidants, vitamins, minerals, and dietary fiber.
-On the whole, the herb helps in controlling blood cholesterol and may offer protection against free radical-mediated injury and cancers.
+1. Parsley stands out as one of the low-calorie herbs, with just 36 calories per 100 grams of fresh leaves.
+Moreover, its leaves are devoid of cholesterol and fat while being abundant in antioxidants, vitamins, minerals, and dietary fiber.
+Overall, the herb aids in controlling blood cholesterol levels and may provide protection against free radical-mediated injury and cancers.

-2. Parsley contains several health benefiting essential volatile oils such as myristicin, limonene, eugenol, and α-thujene.
+2. Parsley contains several health-benefiting essential volatile oils such as myristicin, limonene, eugenol, and a-thujene.

-3. The essential oil, Eugenol, present in this herb has been in therapeutic application in dentistry as a local anesthetic and antiseptic agent for teeth and gum diseases.
-Eugenol has also been found to reduce blood sugar levels in diabetics.
+3. The essential oil Eugenol, found in this herb, has been used therapeutically in dentistry as a local anesthetic and antiseptic agent for teeth and gum diseases.
+Eugenol has also demonstrated the ability to reduce blood sugar levels in diabetics.
 However, further detailed research studies are required to substantiate this role.

-4. Parsley is rich in polyphenolic flavonoid antioxidants, including apiin, apigenin, crisoeriol, and luteolin, and has been rated as one of the plant sources with quality antioxidant activities.
+4. Parsley is rich in polyphenolic flavonoid antioxidants, including apiin, apigenin, crisoeriol, and luteolin, and has been recognized as one of the plant sources with high-quality antioxidant activities.

-5. Total ORAC value, which measures the antioxidant strength of 100 g of fresh, raw parsley, is 1301 µmol TE (Trolox equivalents).
+5. The total ORAC value, measuring the antioxidant strength of 100 grams of fresh, raw parsley, is 1301 µmol TE (Trolox equivalents).

-6. The herb is a good source of minerals like potassium, calcium, manganese, iron, and magnesium.
-100 g fresh herb provides 554 mg or 12% of the daily required levels of potassium.
-Potassium is the chief component of cell and body fluids that helps control heart rate and blood pressure by countering the pressing effects of sodium.
-Iron is essential for the production of heme, which is a critical oxygen-carrying component inside the red blood cells.
+6. The herb serves as a good source of minerals like potassium, calcium, manganese, iron, and magnesium.
+A 100-gram serving of fresh herb provides 554 milligrams or 12% of the daily required levels of potassium.
+Potassium, a crucial component of cell and body fluids, helps regulate heart rate and blood pressure by counteracting the effects of sodium.
+Iron is essential for the production of heme, a critical oxygen-carrying component inside red blood cells.
 The human body utilizes manganese as a co-factor for the antioxidant enzyme superoxide dismutase.

-7. Additionally, the herb is also rich in many antioxidant vitamins, including vitamin-A, β-carotene, vitamin-C, vitamin-E, zeaxanthin, lutein, and cryptoxanthin.
-The herb is an excellent source of vitamin K and folates.
-Zeaxanthin helps prevent age-related macular degeneration (ARMD) in the retina (eye) in the elderly population through its antioxidant and ultraviolet light-filtering functions.
+7. Additionally, the herb is abundant in many antioxidant vitamins, including vitamin A, ß-carotene, vitamin C, vitamin E, zeaxanthin, lutein, and cryptoxanthin.
+It also serves as an excellent source of vitamin K and folates.
+Zeaxanthin aids in preventing age-related macular degeneration (ARMD) in the elderly population by virtue of its antioxidant and ultraviolet light-filtering functions.

-8. Fresh herb leaves are also rich in many essential vitamins such as pantothenic acid (vitamin B-5), riboflavin (vitamin B-2), niacin (vitamin B-3), pyridoxine (vitamin B-6), and thiamin (vitamin B-1).
-These vitamins play a vital role in carbohydrate, fat, and protein metabolism by acting as co-enzymes inside the human body.
+8. Fresh herb leaves are rich in essential vitamins such as pantothenic acid (vitamin B-5), riboflavin (vitamin B-2), niacin (vitamin B-3), pyridoxine (vitamin B-6), and thiamin (vitamin B-1).
+These vitamins play a crucial role in carbohydrate, fat, and protein metabolism by acting as co-enzymes in the human body.

-9. It is, perhaps, the richest herbal source of vitamin K; provides 1,640 µg or 1366% of the recommended daily intake.
-Vitamin K has been found to have a potential role in bone health by promoting osteoblastic activity in the bones.
-It also has an established role in the treatment of Alzheimer's disease patients by limiting neuronal damage in their brains.
+9. Parsley is perhaps the richest herbal source of vitamin K, providing 1,640 micrograms or 1366% of the recommended daily intake.
+Vitamin K has been found to potentially promote bone health by stimulating osteoblastic activity in the bones.
+It also plays an established role in treating Alzheimer's disease patients by limiting neuronal damage in their brains.

 (Note: the values are in % of RDA per 100 g (RDA-Recommended daily allowance))